 Online Video: 6 CreditsTaught by Cristina Klymasz, OTR/L, RYT, CBIS, CLT-LANA, MSCS

-All rehabilitation settings treat patients with a diagnosis ofdementia.
+All rehabilitation settings treat patients with a diagnosis of dementia.
 In all settings, treating a patient with dementia can be difficult.
 Research confirms that people with dementia demonstrate less goal attainment in therapy due to not only their cognitive deficits, but their limited ability to fully engage in sessions (Zarit, et al., 2020).
 Recent research has addressed how to improve engagement and, in turn, goal attainment in therapy sessions with the dementia patient.
 This course will provide evidence-based and best practice interventions to effectively address engagement during therapy sessions with the dementia patient.
 Easyto use interventions will be provided to assist with improving safety.
 Effective community referral information will be provided todecrease caregiver burden.
 Course participants will be provided with a toolkit of new and effective interventions to use with their dementia patients the next day.

 Online Video: 2 CreditsTaught by Catherine Valentino, OTD, OTR/L, MS, MAAL, BS, FMT

-The increasing frequency of dementia diagnosis throughout the US makes it vital for healthcare practitioners, administrators and family members to be thoroughly informed of their patient's and loved ones needs in order to sustain quality of life throughout the dementia process.
+The increasing frequency of dementia diagnosis throughout the US make it vital for healthcare practitioners, administrators and family members to be thoroughly informed of their patient's and loved ones needs in order to sustain quality of life throughout the dementia process.
 Current research is making incredible gains to promote quality of care and quality of life for those working with and diagnosed with dementia respectively.
-By applying this evidence base to our care not only will we be able to enhance the effectiveness of our care of this population, but we will have the strength of the evidence base in our documentation and outcomes.
+By applying this evidence base to ourcare not only will we be able to enhance the effectiveness of our care of this population, but we will have the strength of the evidence base in our documentation and outcomes.

-This one-day innovative workshop will bridge the medical complexities facing this multifaceted diagnosis and thenecessary functional applications to allow your patients to thrive in their symptom management.
-Participants will feel confident approaching dementia care from multiple angles, facilitating a thorough understanding of team approaches and patient needs.
+This one-day innovative workshop will bridge the medical complexities facing this multifaceted diagnosis and the necessary functional applications to allow your patients to thrive in their symptom management.
+Participants will feel confident approaching dementia care from multiple angles, facilitating a thorough understanding of team approaches andpatient needs.
 Immediately implement what you learn in the workshop and feel confident treating your patients going forward.
 By placing yourself in your patient's shoes you will be able to feel the impacts on their quality of life and potential success as you apply immediately topics covered in the course.

 Older adults with dementia are 9 times as likely to require a stay in a skilled nursing facility as their cognitively intact counterparts.
 Skilled rehabilitation (including physical therapy,occupational therapy, speech therapy, and nursing) is an integral part of an older adult's return to the optimal functional level of independence following an injury or illness.
 Patients with dementia pose unique challenges to rehabilitation professionals.
 Severe deficits in attention, judgment, memory, communication, and language are common in individuals with dementia.
 The progressive nature of dementia results inincreased dependence on caregivers as well as cost to the healthcare system with worldwide costs of $604 billion in 2010.